AdobeDocs/cc-libraries-api-samples/getting-information-nodejs/readme.md

 ### 3. Open the page in your browser

-Naviate to `localhost:3000` and try the app.
+Navigate to `localhost:3000` and try the app.